What Are Meeting Minutes and Who Records Them at a Meeting?

 The requirements for the recorder include the ability to:

-- Record accurately the decisions, commitments, and major discussion points made at a meeting
+- Record accurately the decisions, commitments, and major discussion points such as the solutions to a problem that were considered, made at a meeting

 - Record the action items and due dates that meeting members committed to (action items have names attached, but the minutes don't state who said what in informal workplace meetings)